 Should you have a summary or review page before users can submit their case?
 It’s hard to be sure if a summary/review page is helpful to users.

-Best practices (if you’ve been following our guidelines!) say that the case creation process should be quick and require minimal information.
+Best practices (if you’ve been following our guidelines!) say that the ticketing system process should be quick and require minimal information.
 With this in mind, a review step seems a little superfluous, doesn’t it?
-The customer was there throughout the whole support journey, filling out the form.
-What’s even more important is that, even though they’ll have submitted their case creation form, this isn’t the end!
-It’s the beginning of the conversation with a support representative.
-Unlike a purchase that is not editable, cases will evolve during the help journey.
+The customer was there throughout the whole support journey, filling out the ticket.
+What’s even more important is that, even though they’ll have submitted their support ticket, this isn’t the end!
+It’s the beginning of the conversation with your customer support team.
+Unlike a purchase that is not editable, cases will evolve during the customer support journey.

 Once on the summary step, avoid asking for more information.
-We saw some request forms where additional information was asked at this step.
+During our research, we saw request forms where additional information was asked at this step.
 Users would not expect to provide more information on a summary.
 If you ask for additional information, it’s not a summary!

-How do users know when the case creation process is complete?
+How do users know when the ticketing system process is complete?
 With the confirmation page!

 Offer users an estimation of when they should expect to get a response.
 Our testers appreciated being able to choose how they would be contacted by support staff—if you can allow that flexibility, it could be a plus!